Wesley-Janson/Wesley-Janson.github.io/_pages/cv.md

 **Internal Revenue Service, Division of Research, Applied Analytics and Statistics** <br>
 Data Scientist/Mathematical Statistician <br>
 July 2023-Present <br>
-* Member of the Automated Analytics Lab
+* As a member of the Automated Analytics Lab, develop the Enterprise Planning Scenario Tool for internal use by stakeholders******

 **Securities Quote Xchange** <br>
 Data Science Assistant <br>